tontechio/pow-miner-gpu/en/linux-howto.md

 ### Personal wallet

-If you already have a wallet and TON address just skip it.
+If you already have a wallet and TON address just skip this step.

 Download and install any official wallet from [ton.org/wallets](https://ton.org/wallets).
 Follow instructions to obtain your address.

-**Don't use any bot or exchange address for mining**
+**NB: Don't use any bot or exchange address for mining**

 ### Nvidia